Salary Arbitration Eligibles | WTOP

 CHICAGO (3) — Lucas Giolito, rhp; Reynaldo López, rhp.

-CLEVELAND (3) — Austin Hedges, c; Francisco Lindor, ss; Phil Maton, rhp.
+CLEVELAND (3) — Austin Hedges, c; Phil Maton, rhp; Amed Rosario, ss.

 DETROIT (9) — Matt Boyd, lhp; Jeimer Candelario, 3b; José Cisnero, rhp; Buck Farmer, rhp; Michael Fulmer, rhp; Niko Goodrum, ss; Joe Jiménez, rhp; JaCoby Jones, of; Daniel Norris, lhp.